chenlijun99/unibz-76088A-materials/2-basics/2-modularity/2-header-file/README.md

 **Takeaways:**

-* In C there is no concept of module (a proper module system has been introduced in C++ 20).
+* In C there is no concept of module (a proper module system has only been introduced in C++ 20).
-* By using variables and functions with external linkage, we implicitly make them accessible from other translation units.
+* By using variables and functions with external linkage, we implicitly make them accessible from other translation units, but in each translation unit in which these variables and functions need to be used, they need to be declared.
+This causes repetition, which is bad for maintainability.
-* It is customary to use header files (which typically have the extension `.h`) and source files (which typically have the extension `.c`) to implement a module.
+* It is customary to use header files (which typically have the extension `.h`) and source files (which typically have the extension `.c`) to implement a "module".
     * From a conceptual point of view:
         * Header files are files where the public interface of a module lies.
         * Source files are files where the implementation of a module lies.
     * Note that the `#include` preprocessor directive merely looks for the file and does a copy paste.
 The `.h` extension is just a convention.
 Following it may be good for your IDE, editor and other tooling to work well, but for the preprocessor any file works.
 * Difference between `#include ""` and `#include <>`.
-The first search for the header file first relative to the current directory, i.e. the directory of the file that contains the `#include` directive.
+The first searches for the header file first relative to the current directory, i.e. the directory of the file that contains the `#include` directive.
 If it cannot find the header file, the it falls back to the same behaviour of the second, which searches the header file in implementation defined paths (e.g. on Linux `gcc` looks also in `/usr/include/`).

 ## 2

 Now let's say we want to add a configuration to the initialization function of our temperature_sensor.

-**CHANGELOG:** Added a public configuration data structure to the `temperature_sensor` module.
-Passed an instance of the configuration to the in `main.c`.
+**CHANGELOG:** Added a public configuration data structure (using `struct`) to the `temperature_sensor` module.
+Passed an instance of the configuration `struct` in the call to the `temperature_sensor_init` function in `main.c`.

 Let's build.